-4.2 The planning intent for Residential Sector Ten is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
-Consistent with the DCP Planning Intent, and as anticipated by the Central East 'B' Residential Precinct Plan (Plan No. 006), this housing sector will be focussed on a linear park spine along the western edge of the sector, adjacent to the Central Open Space Precinct which is being developed as a golf course.
-Residents will also be within approximately 5-minute and 10-minute walks to the Village Park in the adjacent Residential Sector Seven and the North Lakes Town Park.
+4.2 The planning intent for Residential Sector Twelve is to provide a range of traditional and small lot dwellings offering a diversity in housing choice.
+Consistent with the DCP Planning Intent, and as anticipated by the East Ridge Residential Precinct Plan (Plan No.007), this housing sector will be focussed around an integrated village and local park which is located within the central part of the sector.
+Residents will also be within an approximate 10-minute walk to the North Lakes Town Park to the south-west.